flutter/website/ui-performance/index.md

    Performs expensive tasks (mostly I/O) that would otherwise block either the UI or GPU threads.

-For more information, see
+For more information on these threads, see [Architecture notes.](https://github.com/flutter/engine/wiki#architecture-notes)
-[Architecture notes.](https://github.com/flutter/engine/wiki#architecture-notes)

-Each graph in the performance overlay represents the last 300 frames for the UI and GPU threads:

-* Rasterizer<br>
-  The rasterizer graph (on the top) reflects activity in the GPU thread.

-* Engine<br>
-  The engine graph (on the bottom) reflects activity in the UI thread.

 Each frame should be created and displayed within 16ms (or 1/60th of a second).
 A frame exceeding this limit (in either graph) fails to display, resulting in jank, and a vertical red bar appears in one or both of the graphs.
-If a red bar appears in the engine graph, the Dart code is too expensive.
+If a red bar appears in the UI graph, the Dart code is too expensive.
-If a red vertical bar appears in the rasterizer graph, the scene is too complicated to render quickly.
+If a red vertical bar appears in the GPU graph, the scene is too complicated to render quickly.

 <center><img src="images/performance-overlay-jank.png" al="Screenshot of performance overlay showing jank."></center>
-<center>The vertical red bar in the rasterier graph indicates that the current frame is expensive to paint.</center><br>
+<center>The vertical red bars indicate that the current frame is expensive to both render and paint.<br>When both graphs have red, start by diagnosing the UI thread (Dart VM).</center><br>

 ### Displaying the performance overlay